 Provolone cheese, sliced

-Golden peperoncini in jar with juice
+Golden peperoncini in a jar with juice

 Buttered and toasted Italian hoagie rolls